The Chinese artichoke (Stachys affinis): sowing, growing, and harvesting

 • Place 2 to 3 tubercles in each hole

-• Fill in the hole without compacting
+• Fill the hole without compacting

 • Water.

-Maintenance, Diseases and Companion Planting
+Maintenance, Diseases, and Companion Planting

-Few pests are known to attack Chinese artichokes, apart from perhaps slugs which eat the young shoots.
+Few pests are known to attack Chinese artichokes, apart from perhaps slugs, which eat the young shoots.

 Harvest and storage

-When and how to harvest Chinese artichokes?
+When and How to Harvest Chinese Artichokes?

-• The harvest: harvesting Chinese artichokes takes place from November onwards and throughout winter, until February, as and when needed.
-The foliage should begin to wilt before disappearing.
-This is why mulching is important, as it will help you locate the young plants.
-You can even add hessian sacks to insulate the rootstocks from the cold in regions with harsh winters.
-Harvesting is done by pulling up the young plants with a beak spade.
-The yield is in the order of 250 to 500 g per young plant in favourable soil.
-As the rootstocks are very resistant to frost, those forgotten in the soil will regrow the following year.
-You can also store some, protected from frost, in slightly damp sand, to plant from February until early AprilChinese artichoke cultivation
+• The harvest: Harvesting Chinese artichokes begins in November and continues throughout winter, until February, as needed.
+The foliage should start to wilt before disappearing.
+This is why mulching is important, as it helps you locate the young plants.
+You can even add burlap sacks to insulate the rootstocks from the cold in regions with harsh winters.
+Harvesting is done by uprooting the young plants with a beak spade.
+The yield ranges from 250 to 500 g per young plant in favourable soil.
+Since the rootstocks are very frost-resistant, any forgotten in the soil will regrow the following year.
+You can also store a few, protected from frost, in slightly damp sand, to plant from February until early April.Chinese artichoke cultivation

-Uses and Nutritional Benefits
+Uses and nutritional benefits

 Frequently asked questions